 Attend a Special Seasonal Event

-Attend the best events of the season with great food, music, and live entertainment for the whole family.
-December in Washington, D.C. means you'll have your pick of holiday shows and concerts while January brings things like Martin Luther King, Jr. events.
-In February, experience Washington, D.C.'s Restaurant Week or attend a Wizards basketball game.
-March brings seasonal events like the St. Patrick Day parade and the National Cherry Blossom Festival.Continue to 8 of 13 below.
+December in Washington, D.C. means you'll have your pick of holiday shows and concerts while January brings things like Martin Luther King, Jr. and New Year's Eve events.
+In February, experience Washington, D.C.'s Restaurant Week or attend a Wizards basketball game, and in March you can enjoy seasonal events like the St. Patrick Day parade and the National Cherry Blossom Festival.Continue to 8 of 10 below.

 See a Movie

-Winter is a great time to go to the movies.
-Find a convenient movie theater in Washington, D.C., Maryland, or Virginia and enjoy the latest films.
-Or if you're looking for something a little different, consider a visit to the historic, single-screen Uptown Theater in the Cleveland Park neighborhood of the district.Continue to 9 of 13 below.
+Winter is a great time to go to the movies, and you can find a convenient movie theater in Washington, D.C., Maryland, or Virginia to enjoy the latest films.
+If you're looking for something a little different, consider a visit to the historic, single-screen Uptown Theater in the Cleveland Park neighborhood of Washington, D.C., which is one of the oldest movie theatres in the region.Continue to 9 of 10 below.

 Go Skiing, Snowboarding, or Snow Tubing

-On a snowy day, find some great places to go sledding in Washington D.C., Maryland, and Northern Virginia.
-Just be sure to avoid the Capitol.
-Sledding on the grounds of the Capitol is prohibited, and U.S. Capitol Police are known for ensuring the rules are followed.Continue to 11 of 13 below.
+On a snowy day, you can also find some great places to go sledding in Washington D.C., Maryland, and Northern Virginia—just be sure to avoid the Capitol.
+Sledding on the grounds of the Capitol is prohibited, and U.S. Capitol Police are known for ensuring the rules are followed.Continue to 10 of 10 below.

 10 of 10

 You and your family can spend the day shopping in one of the district's best shopping neighborhoods like historic Georgetown or finding some bargains at an outlet shopping center in the Capital Region.